bhargavg/bhargavg.com/_posts/2016-06-11-how-swiftpm-parses-manifest-file.md

 uuid: 99F5E9A9-B0D8-4B61-A454-FFEF8BC82773
 ---

+> Disclaimer: This post is outdated.
+Even though SwiftPM changed a lot since this post was written, the underlying idea is the same.
+So, please take with a pinch of salt.

 SwiftPM uses `Package.swift` as a manifest file to capture information about the current package like, name of the package, its dependencies, targets, etc.,

 Because `Package.swift` is written in Swift language, parsing it is not as straight forward as parsing `JSON` or `XML`.
 So, how does SwiftPM binary gets the package information?